Skip to Main Content

 Union Safety Standards

-Expertise in IATSE and DGC safety requirements, coordinating with union safety stewards and ensuring productions meet both regulatory and collective agreement safety obligations.
+Expertise in IATSE and DGC safety needs, setting up with union safety stewards and making sure shoots meet both regulatory and collective agreement safety obligations.

 04.